Marked nodal curves with vector fields: Constructing moduli spaces

-Here are some examples of what can be obtained depending on the choice of the initial data.
+Below, we discuss four examples of what can be obtained by applying Construction \ref{construction: main inductive construction}, all four of which are relevant to Theorems \ref{theorem: Pn bar as moduli space} or \ref{theorem: isotrivial degeneration theorem}.
+Two other examples not relevant to our main results will be sketched in \S\ref{subsection: positive genus examples}.
 As agreed in \S\ref{subsection: Configurations on a line modulo scaling or translation}, $\overline{L}_n$ denotes the `Losev-Manin space over $\spec {\mathbb Z}$', that is, the space obtained by repeating the construction in \cite[1.3 and 2.1]{[LM00]} over $\spec {\mathbb Z}$.
+(Alternatively, $\overline{L}_n$ can be obtained as a blowup, similarly to $\overline{L}_{n,{\mathbb C}}$, though for our purposes, it is quicker and more convenient to take the inductive construction as the definition.)
 The first two examples below are artificial, but they are meant to prepare the more interesting examples that follow.